DataDog/documentation/layouts/shortcodes/op-splunk-docker-rc-install-worker.md

 ### Remote configuration

+1. Navigate to [Observability Pipelines][101].
+1. Click **Add New Pipeline**.
+1. Enter a name for the pipeline.
+1. Click **Next**.
+1. Select the **Splunk** tile.
+1. Select the **Docker** tile.
+1. Select a remote configuration enabled API key.
-1. Run the following command to start the Observability Pipelines Worker with Docker:
+1. Run the Docker command provided in the UI or run the following command to start the Observability Pipelines Worker with Docker:
     ```
     docker run -i -e DD_API_KEY=<API_KEY> \
     -e DD_OP_PIPELINE_ID=<PIPELINE_ID> \